Aquifer

-- An aquifer is a geological formation made up of enough permeable material which allows storage of water and at the same time it will allow movement of water through it under ordinary condition.e.g., Sand, Gravels
+- An aquifer is a geological formation made up of enough permeable material that allows the storage of water and at the same time it will allow the movement of water through it under ordinary conditions. e.g., Sand, Gravels

 - Aquiclude